phoeniX-Digital-Design/phoeniX/README.md

 Using your favorite editor open `.bashrc` file from the `home` directory of your ubuntu.
 Replace `{user}` with your own user name and add the following lines to the end of file.
 This will change your path environment variable and is required to run `RISC-V GNU Compiler` automatically without exporting `PATH` variable each time.

 Note
-: The script provided `setup.sh` and the following lines are set configure the toolchain based on `8.3.0` version of the compiler and toolchain.
+: The script provided `setup.sh` and the following lines are set configure the toolchain based on `8.3.0` version of the compiler and toolchain for a `x86_64` machine.
 If you wish to install a different version please beware and change the required lines in `setup.sh` and the following lines.

 </div>